-Now you need to ensure you have access to your hosting from the FTP Client.
-Typically you have to set up your own FTP user access within your hosting.
-This is a different process for every hosting company as their backend environments are all different.
+To clarify you have access to your hosting from the FTP Client.
+Then, typically you have to set up your own FTP user access within your hosting.
+Even if, this is a different process for every hosting company as their backend environments are all different.
 But the end goal is the same.
-You need to create an FTP User Account.
+Forthwith, You need to create an FTP User Account.
 You will create a username and a password (make it very strong!).

 Depending on if you’re hosting is set up to create what is called Secure FTP (abbreviated sFTP) you’ll also need the Port Number to be able to access via your FTP Client.

-Step 3: Download the most recent version and extract WordPress
+Step 3: Download the most recent version of WordPress and extract it.

-- To install WordPress into the main domain, select and upload to /public_html/directory.
+Now, To install WordPress into the main domain, select and upload it to public_html/directory or,

-- To Install WordPress into a subfolder, select and upload to /public_html/foldername.
+To Install WordPress into a subfolder, select and upload it to the public_html/folder name.

 Step 5: Create a new database and database user in cPanel